 Some presentations and courses I have given through the years

-I have a new book out now Data Analysis Using Hierarchical Generalized Linear Models with R
+In 2017, I published a book Data Analysis Using Hierarchical Generalized Linear Models with R

 I am a researcher and lecturer in the Statistics group at Dalarna University since April 2008 (professor since 2012).
 I am also a guest professor at the Dep. of Animal Breeding and Genetics at SLU, Uppsala.
 In 2016, I was appointed the position as Dean of Dalarna University.